fthoms/jiminy/README.md

 	}

 ### Usage
-Take a look at the example code and read the wiki for more extensive resources on how to use Jiminy.
+Take a look at the example code and read [the wiki](https://github.com/fthoms/jiminy/wiki) for more resources on how to use Jiminy.
 There you will get more information on:

 *	Buffered and unbuffered channels
 *	Synchronisation between tasks